JGrana01/uKasa/README.md

 _discover_ - perform a network scan for Kasa devices.
 If one or more are found, add to the device list __Note__ this command can take a few minutes for the scan and information retreival from the found device.
 Also, ignore the RTTVAR warnings, it's nmap making adjustments...
 If a new device is discovered, it will be added.
 Devices are NOT removed from the list.
+To do a compete rescan of the local network, use the command _refresh_.

+_refresh_ - This command is identical to _discover_ except it completely re-creates the internal devices list/file.
+If you remove plugs or switches, you will need to do a "refresh".

 _devices_ - this command will display a table of the presently known Kasa devices it has discoveded
 ```